 Then there’s TreSensa, an engine designed to make porting web-based games to iOS and other platforms a snap.
 TreSensa powers a variety of casual games including Vector Runner Remix, StranDead, and Run and Bun.
 Read on to learn about these games and the engine that brings them to life.

 Vector Runner started out as a 3D flash game.
-You can still find it on the developer’s site and other Flash portals.
+You can still find it on the Crazy Games website.
 In order to reach new audiences, developer LittleGrey Media (also known as DigYourOwnGrave) soon brought the game to iOS.

 The original Vector Runner uses vector graphics (hollow line-based artwork) for 3D effects and gameplay.
 Players frantically dodge deadly geometric obstacles while traveling along a path illuminated by green outlines.
 Power-up cubes add to their score, repair damage to shields, and provide brief invincibility.

 Videogame graphics have come a long way since vector graphics were invented, but vectors still create a charm all their own.
 Vector Runner could easily have been a real arcade machine back in the early 1980s.
 Of course, back then you’d only have high scores to chase, not fancy Game Center Achievements.